mattmakai/fullstackpython.com/content/posts/170605-static-sites-pelican.markdown

 <img src="/img/170605-static-sites-pelican/default-style.png" width="100%" class="technical-diagram img-rounded" style="border:1px solid #ccc" alt="Default styling on the Pelican static site.">

+What if you don't have `make` installed on your system?
+Change into the `output` directory and use the `python -m http.server` command to use the built-in Python 3 HTTP server for your generated files.

-If you want to kill the development server, Pelican creates a file named `pelican.pid` under your project directory with the development server's process ID.
+When you want to kill the development server look for a file named `pelican.pid`under your project directory.
+The `pelican.pid` file is created by Pelican and contains the process ID for your development server.

 ```
 (staticsite) $ cat pelican.pid